How do you tell when an ‘older’ person (like me) is using technology?

 Average rate of projected growth for the United States labor market from 2016 through 2026:

 To ensure you are helping this demographic be as productive as possible, you need to support them through enablement and training.
 That alone poses its own challenges.
 In addition to the challenges of motivating the aging Industrial Athlete, and supporting the way they work, you also need to address the challenge of technology when training the aging Industrial Athlete.
-Some interesting facts, even if obvious:

-So while we may be reticent to jump into a new technology, if done the right way, we'll take it and run!
+While we may be reticent to jump into a new technology, if done the right way, we'll take it and run!
 These stats tell us that technology has a high potential for helping these workers successfully extend their working days, months and years.
 At the same time, there can be significant barriers to successfully deploying these technologies.
 Let’s take a look a the pros:

 Every environment is increasingly reliant on technology.
 Regardless of your workforce’s age, they will need to embrace technology to be productive and successful.
 When deployed successfully, technologies help address potential age related problems including memorization, physical capacities, mobility and visual or hearing capabilities.
 There is often a positive impact on potential discrimation, extending training options, teamwork and team building opportunities.